bradkav/HaloFeedback/README.md

 #### Usage

+See the example notebook [`Example.ipynb`](https://github.com/bradkav/HaloFeedback/blob/master/Example.ipynb) on how to initialise the code and the DM halo.

 The main functionality of the code is through the function `dfdt`, which calculates the time derivative of the distribution function over a grid of energies Epsilon.